 11. WINCHESTER VA

-There’s plenty of Civil War history in the town that switched allegiances 72 times during the course of the War.
+There’s plenty of Civil War history in the town that switched allegiances 72 times during the War.
 And that extends to haunted history as well.
 Stay at The George Washington Hotel, which has one of the sexiest lounges on this list along with fine, upscale rooms.

 Romantic Northern Virginia